cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 Extract and Expand functions) can be implemented either inside or outside the HSM.

 Sig(sk, tag1) need only be computed once for the lifetime of the randomness wrapper, and MUST NOT be used or exposed beyond its role in this computation.
-To achieve this, tag1 may have the format that is not supported (or explicitly forbidden) by other applications using sk.
+Additional recommendations for tag1 are given in the following section.

 Sig MUST be a deterministic signature function, e.g., deterministic ECDSA {{RFC6979}}, or use an independent (and completely reliable) entropy source, e.g., if Sig is implemented in an HSM with its own internal trusted entropy source for signature generation.

-Because Sig(sk, tag1) can be cached, the relative cost of using G'(n) instead of G(n) tends to be negligible with respect to cryptographic operations in protocols such as TLS.
+Because Sig(sk, tag1) can be cached, the relative cost of using G'(n) instead of G(n) tends to be negligible with respect to cryptographic operations in protocols such as TLS (the relatively inexpensive computational cost of HKDF dominates when comparing G' to G).
 A description of the performance experiments and their results can be found in the appendix of
 {{SecAnalysis}}.

 Moreover, the values of G'(n) may be precomputed and pooled.
 This is possible since the construction depends solely upon the CSPRNG output and private key.

 # Tag Generation {#tag-gen}